How to Start a Freelance Copy Editing Business

 Freelance Copy Editing Rates

 At this point you’re probably wondering how much you can earn with freelance copy editing.
-How much you can charge really depends on the type of editing project and how much expertise is required.
+How much you can charge really depends on the type of content editing project and how much expertise is required.
+You’ll get paid more editing books than blog posts.

-There are several ways to set freelance copy editing rates: Charge by the hour, per page or per word.
+There are several ways to charge for copy editing services: Charge by the hour, per page, on a project basis, or set your freelance editing rates per word.
 In order to charge per page or per word, you should first have a good idea of how much time it takes you to do different kinds of editing.
 That way you don’t accidentally underpay yourself for tedious work.

-The Editorial Freelancers Association has a helpful table that shows a range of fees for different kinds of freelance editing:
+The Editorial Freelancers Association has a helpful table that shows a range of fees for different kinds of freelance editing jobs.
+Here are their rates for copyediting:

-You’re probably wondering how to start out as a freelance copy editor.
+You’re probably wondering how freelance copyeditors start out.
 It’s actually quite easy to begin.
-It doesn’t matter if you want editing to be your full time job or just something to supplement your income.
+It doesn’t matter if you want editing to be your full-time job or just something to supplement your income.
 You can get started within a week.

 Here’s what you need to do: